Reddit Audiophiles Test HomePod, Say It Sounds Better Than $1,000 Speaker - Slashdot

 Maybe EarPods are good headphones.
 For the price they fucking aught to be.

-I call bullshit (Score:2, Interesting)
+I call bullshit (Score:3, Interesting)

 Re:I call bullshit (Score:5, Informative)